 - the VAT period end date of that particular VAT return

 - your accounting basis (cash or invoice)

-If you change any of these settings in an individual VAT return, FreeAgent will automatically apply the new settings to your future VAT returns.
+When FreeAgent generates a new VAT return for you it copies the settings from your last return on your account.
+Therefore, if you change any of these settings on your latest VAT return, FreeAgent will automatically apply the new settings to your future VAT returns.

 Change your default VAT return period length